 EVACUATED HOMEOWNERS MEET -Residents who live on Gordon, Johnson and Dawson Drives in Castle Rock met Wednesday night to hear what happened at an earlier meeting between city, county and church officials who discussed what to do about the rock slab threatening to topple down on residents' homes.
-The homeowners have been evacuated from their homes and were barred from their homes and were barred from the meeting.
-They had ap-pointed representatives to speak for them at the meeting but were angered when they found out they attend it.(Staff photo by Sydney Draper) Red Cross to continue some assistance By Sydney Draper Staff Writer Red Cross assistance to some of the evacuated families in Castle Rock ends Friday morning at 11 a.m. and since it appears that the soonest residents may be able to move back into their homes is next week, some are concerned about how they will afford to pay motel and restaurant bills between now and then.
-A Mile High Chapter of the Red Cross spokesman told the News-Press late Thursday afternoon that decision had been revised somewhat after discussions with the national offices in Washington, D.C.
+The homeowners have been evacuated from their homes and were barred from the meeting.
+They had appointed representatives to speak for them at the meeting but were angered when they found out they attend it.(Staff photo by Sydney Draper) Red Cross to continue some assistance By Sydney Draper Staff Writer Red Cross assistance to some of the evacuated families in Castle Rock the evacuated families in Castle Rock ends Friday morning at 11 a.m. and since it appears that the soonest residents may be able to move back into their homes is next week, some are concerned about how they will afford to pay motel and restaurant bills between now and then.
+A Mile High Chapter of the Red Cross spokesman told the News-Press late Thursday afternoon that decision late Thursday afternoon that decision had been revised somewhat after discussions with the national offices in Washington, D.C.